 How to Apply

-To apply for funding, please click here.
+The Mini Grant Application will be linked here at the beginning of the academic year.
 You will be prompted at the start to select one of the three areas listed below.
 For any of the three areas, students may apply for a mini-grant anytime during the academic year by submitting a proposal using this form.

 A panel of Career & Civic Engagement Center staff reviews applications and if approved, grants are awarded on a first come, first served basis.
 There is a limited budget, so it's possible funds may not be available towards the end of the academic year.